geom3trik/tuix-book/src/quick_start/adding_a_widget.md

-# Adding a Widget
+# Adding a Button

-For our counter we know we're going to need two buttons (for increment and decrement) and at least one label (to show the value).
-But to strt with let's add just one of the buttons to our window:
+For our counter we know we will need two buttons (for increment and decrement) and at least one label (to show the value).
+But to start with let's just add one of the buttons to our window with the following code:

 ```rust
 extern crate tuix;